evyatarweiss/ParkingLotApplication/README.md

 • Data persistence is left at your discretion, we’ll cover persistence in the cloud in Lesson 5.

-Deliverables:

-Submit your work by email to oren.eini@post.idc.ac.il.
-The email should not contain the project itself, but a link to it.

 You need to create:

 • The code that would handle the above-mentioned endpoints.